-I consider myself lucky, having grown up with the famous wax-resist artist, Kinga Raffai, as my art teacher from an early age.
-Later on during college I was taught by well-known Iren Molnar, a specialist in aquarelle works.
+I consider myself lucky, having grown up with famous wax-resist artist, Kinga Raffai, as my art teacher from an early age.
+Later on during college I was taught by a well-known Iren Molnar, a specialist in aquarelle works.

 Once finishing my first college degree, I took my chances with teaching for a year before applying to University in the States.

 The US, known to be quite melting pot of diversity, tremendously impacted my cultural growth, later aiding me in being more open.
 Four years later having moved back home to Budapest, I took a prestigious job at a famous hotel chain, with my new found skills.